 Beauty fades over time, but in this day and age, who hasn't had a little work done?
 Spokane has, and, frankly, we think it looks incredible.
 Downtown Spokane is a perfect example of the dedication to renovation and repurposing over ripping down.
 Architecture buffs will find joy in the little details of 19th-century brickwork, Art Deco swirls, or the brutalist lines of Mid Century modern.
 Be sure to do the self-guided historic building tour.
 The brochure is free.
 Nestled inside those buildings are shops to explore, restaurants to try, tasting rooms, and breweries.
 Don't forget the Historic Davenport Hotel.
 It's the piece de la resistance in Spokane's history and it is a must-see when traveling to the area.

 Spokane has taste.
 It's evident in its restaurants, and James Beard-award nominated chefs.
 It's clear by the number of craft breweries and wineries.
 Its fresh farmer's markets are proof of an agricultural mecca.
 It's the wild ingredients, Steelhead salmon and huckleberries, that seal the deal.
 Be sure to explore the culinary side of the city, and if it's your first time visiting the Spokane region, be sure to visit our Spokane Dining page to find the best food and drink in the area.

 Arts & Culture

-Spokane may not be a vast city, but it has a healthy collection of museums and art galleries.
+Spokane has a healthy collection of museums and art galleries.
 The Northwest Museum of Arts and Culture is a Smithsonian-affiliated museum, which means it always has an exhibit guaranteed to pique your interest.
-If you have children or consider yourself a child, Mobius Discovery Center is a perfect spot to go.
+If you have children or consider yourself a child, Mobius Discovery Center is the perfect spot to go.
 At Gonzaga University's centrally located campus, the Jundt Art Museum and the Bing Crosby Museum give you quality art and quality time with one of the world's most famous crooners.
 The best part: they're both free.
 In nearby Spokane Valley, discover the Historic Museum of Flight and Spokane Valley Heritage Museum.